TriumphLLC/Blend4Web/doc_src/lighting.rst

 2. Hemispherical lighting model in which horizon and zenith colors should be specified.
 As a result objects are filled with a gradient between these two colors depending on the direction of normals.
 3. Lighting using an :ref:`environment map <environment_map>` - so called image-based lighting.

+Please note that environment lighting uses a simplified model which doesn't take into account mutual shadowing of objects.

 Activation
 ----------